 - Watering the plants

 - Looking for wild life in our pool

-Each Friday we will choose a total of 6 children, they need to complete the poster of things they like to do, play with etc. They then can put up to 5 of their favourite things in the bag provided.
-They need to bring these back to Nursery on the Monday, where their posters will be displayed on the wall, sometime during that week your child will show their poster and special things at a carpet session.
+This term it is a little different, as each Friday we will choose a total of 6 children, and they will be asked to bring in one of their favourite stories/books.
+They need to complete the poster by getting Mummy or Daddy to write the title of the book, the author and why they like that particular book.
+Your child can also draw a picture or their favourite character too.
+They need to bring their favourite book back to Nursery on the Monday, where their posters will be displayed on the wall, sometime during that week your child will show their poster and we will read their book at the carpet session.
 Their poster will then be stuck into their Learning Journey.

 Activities that you can do to support your child’s learning at home

 - Any of the activities mentioned above

 - Reading to your child and asking your child questions about the book/pictures e.g. can you find the ………..?